Stockbroker and Financial Advisor Failure to Execute Attorney

-Other times, customers will complain that the broker refused to place an order to purchase securities, or refused to purchase additional securities in a margin account.
+Customers will complain that the broker refused to place an order to purchase securities, or refused to purchase additional securities in a margin account.
 However, this also is often not actionable as the broker has a right to refuse purchase transactions or refuse to continue to extend credit for just about any reason, on margin.

-Other times, a customer will place a limit order, and see their security, however so briefly trade through that limit order and then complain that their order was not executed.
 What most customers do not understand is that in order of preference, particularly on an exchange, market orders are executed before limit orders, and if the price was not there long enough to accommodate the limit order, it may remain unexecuted.

-However, sometimes, customers place orders, including limit orders which are never entered or executed because the broker is negligent.
+However, sometimes, customer’s place orders, including limit orders which are never entered or executed because the broker is negligent.